wavim/assignee/report/report-p2.typ

 A possible improvement is to adopt HTTPS (SSL encrypted) connection instead of HTTP.
 However, HTTPS requires signing and is not practical for a school project.

+Dependencies are bumped to their latest versions to fix security vulnerabilities, this is done automatically by Dependabot from GitHub.
+This maintains a curated list of trusted tools.

 = Credits
 This is a continued list of credits in additional to ones mentioned in Report Part I. Important tools are listed again.